MEleonoraRossi/Phylogenomics-Tutorial/Tutorial.md

 ## Introduction

-In this repository you will find the data, the scripts and the instructions to run the phylogenomics tutorial.
+In this repository you will find data, scripts and instructions to run the phylogenomics tutorial.

 ### What can you do with the content of this repository?
 You can use the data and instructions provided in this repository to run a phylogenomic analyses from start to finsih.
 The data used from this tutorial are from [this paper](https://academic.oup.com/sysbio/article/65/6/1057/2281640?login=true).
 This is a toy dataset, and for time and computational constraints is much smaller than a normal phylogenomic dataset.
 Nevertheless the workflow provided here is complete to allowing you to design your firt phylogenomic project.
 At the end of the tutorial there is a section provided with all the links for each software we are going to you use and more.